top of page

 The verb 'displace' has its etymological origins in Middle English.
 It is formed from two Middle English words, 'dis' (meaning 'apart') and 'placen' (meaning 'to place').
 In Middle English, 'displace' meant to move something or someone apart from its original position or to put it in a different place.
 This term has continued to be used in Modern English with the same meaning, emphasizing the action of relocating or moving something or someone from one position to another.
 'Displace' can refer to physical movements, such as displacing objects, or more abstract displacements, such as changes in social or economic status.
 The etymology of 'displace' effectively conveys its historical association with the act of moving or repositioning, emphasizing its role as a verb used to describe the action of placing something or someone in a new location or position, often displacing it from its previous arrangement.

-Quiz: Find the meaning of displace
+Quiz: Find the meaning of the verb displace:

 Try Again!